vinaycalastry/ZapposRestAPI/README.md

   /GET BaseRoute
     √ It should test if webservice is up

-  /GET Restaurant
+  /GET /Restaurant/:ID
     √ It should test if webservice sends No Rows found

-  /POST Restaurant
+  /POST /Restaurant
     √ It should test if Restaurant details are added to DB

-  /GET Restaurant from DB
+  /GET /Restaurant/:ID
     √ It should test if Restaurant details are retrieved from DB

-  /GET Menu
+  /GET /Menu/:ID
     √ It should test if webservice sends No Rows found for Menus in DB

-  /POST Menu
+  /POST /Menu
     √ It should test if Menu is properly added to DB

-  /GET Menu
+  /GET /Menu/:ID
     √ It should get the previously added menu from menus table in DB

-  /GET menuItem
+  /GET /menuItem/:ID
     √ It should test if webservice sends No Rows found for MenuItems GET request

-  /POST menuItem
+  /POST /menuItem
     √ It should test if Menu is properly added to DB

-  /GET menuItem
+  /GET /menuItem/:ID
     √ It should get the previously added menuitem from menuitems table in DB

-  /DELETE menuItem
+  /DELETE /menuItem/:ID
     √ It should delete the previously added menuitem from menuitems table in DB

-  /DELETE Menu
+  /DELETE /menu/:ID
     √ It should delete the previously added menu from menus table in DB

-  /DELETE Restaurant
+  /DELETE /restaurant/:ID
     √ It should test if Restaurant details are deleted from Restaurant Table in DB

-  13 passing (244ms)
+  13 passing (223ms)